Deep-MI/fsqc/README.md

 write a csv table into that location.
 The csv table will contain the above metrics plus a subject identifier.

+The program can also be run on images that were processed with [FastSurfer](https://github.com/Deep-MI/FastSurfer) instead of FreeSurfer.
+In that case, simply add a `--fastsurfer` switch to your shell command.
+Note that the full processing stream FastSurfer must have been run, including surface reconstruction (i.e. brain segmentation alone is not sufficient).

 In addition to the core functionality of the toolbox there are several optional modules that can be run according to need: